Dell Laptop Screen Replacement Cost UK 2026: Inspiron, XPS & Latitude Prices

 Inspiron vs XPS vs Latitude build

-The XPS InfinityEdge chassis uses adhesive bonding rather than a screw-fastened bezel, so the panel needs careful separation on controlled heat — more bench time, and part of the premium.
-The Latitude business chassis is more densely screwed and shielded, adding reassembly steps.
-The Inspiron clamshell is the straightforward case: bezel or cover off, panel unplugged, new panel seated, hinges re-torqued.
+The XPS InfinityEdge chassis uses adhesive bonding rather than a screw-fastened bezel, so freeing the panel means softening that bead of glue and lifting the glass clear by hand — slower bench work, and part of the premium.
+The Latitude business chassis is more densely screwed and shielded, which adds steps on the way back together.
+The Inspiron clamshell is the easy case: cover or bezel off, panel unplugged, fresh panel in, hinges returned to their original tension.
+One practical knock-on: on many Inspirons we can drop a bare replacement panel into the existing lid, whereas a bonded XPS often makes the whole display assembly the sensible unit to swap.

 Signs your Dell laptop screen needs replacing